cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/how-to-submit-a-job-to-slurm.md

 ### Partitions and QoS

-There are 3 partitions currently available on LOTUS, with associated allowed quality of service (QoS) as shown below:
+There are two partitions currently available on LOTUS, with associated allowed quality of service (QoS) as shown below:

 | Partition | Allowed QoS |
 | --- | --- |